-G.D.9 Sheet
+G.D.9 Sheet No.....

-No.....

 - (1) This form refers only to the felling of crops listed as High Forest or Coppice on Form G.D.7.
-The term "felling" includes the clearance of windblow. - (2) Marketing considerations will seldom permit an owner to plan his fellings by specific sub-compartments for much more than two to three years in advance and it is suggested that the form should be used accordingly. - (3) It is important that areas that have been felled should be subsequently included on Form G.D.8.
-(Planting Proposals and Control). - (4) Where a partial felling takes place, i.e. where not all, but only some, of the trees are felled at any one time, for example, prior to group planting, then a net area should be recorded; the net area being that proportion occupied by the trees actually felled. - (5) The completion of the "proposed" volume columns is optional.
-Completion of the "actual" volume columns is obligatory and should agree with the figures recorded on Form G.D.13, part I. Where exact volumes are not known an estimate should be given.
+The term "felling" includes the clearance of windblow. - (2) Marketing considerations will seldom permit an owner to plan his fellings by specific sub-compartments for much more than two to three years in advance and it is suggested that the form should be used accordingly. - (3) It is important that areas that have been felled should be subsequently included on Form G.D.8 (Planting Proposals and Control). - (4) Where a partial felling takes place, i.e. where not all, but only some, of the trees are felled at any one time, for example, prior to group planting, then a net area should be recorded; the net area being that proportion occupied by the trees actually felled. - (5) Completion of the "actual" volume columns should agree with the figures recorded on Form G.D.13, part I. Where exact volumes are not known an estimate should be given.